mimblewimble/grin-rfcs/text/0022-pibd-deployment.md

 If a requested segment is not received in a pre-determined amount of time, the node may re-request the segment from another peer.

 The core implementation uses these values to govern its requesting of segments.
-Note these are arbitrarily chosen with the aims of keeping memory cache requirements low and avoiding requesting too many segments in advance of what its desegmenter is ready for:
+Note these are arbitrarily chosen with the aims of keeping memory cache requirements low and avoiding requesting too many segments in advance of what the 'desegmenter' is ready for:

 ```
 /// Maximum number of received segments to cache (across all MMRs) before we stop requesting others